intelligent-control-lab/Robotic_LEGO_Assembly_and_Disassembly_from_Human_Demonstration/README.md

 ## Use Robot
+This repo implements robotic LEGO assembly with a FANUC LR-mate 200id/7L robot.
+The robot controller is implemented using Stream Motion.
 ### Setup Ethernet
 1. Connect to the robot via an Ethernet cable.
 2. Set PC IP address to `192.168.1.xxx`, except `192.168.1.100` (robot IP).
 A valid IP address could be `192.168.1.101`.